Nelumbo lutea: Description

 American lotus is an emergent aquatic plant.
 It grows in lakes and swamps, as well as areas subject to flooding.
 The roots are anchored in the mud, but the leaves and flowers emerge above the water's surface.
 The petioles of the leaves may extend as much as 2 m and end in a round leaf blade 33–43 cm in diameter.
 Mature plants range in height from 0.8 to 1.5 m.

 Flowering begins in late spring and may continue into the summer.
 The specific name means "yellow" in Latin and refers to the flowers, which may be white to pale yellow.
 The flowers measure 18–28 cm in diameter and have 22-25 petals.

+Ecology

 It is the larval host plant of the American lotus borer, Ostrinia penitalis.

+Conservation status

-However, Nelumbo lutea populations are declining in the U.S. due to habitat destruction, and it has been listed as threatened or endangered in New Jersey, Michigan, and Pennsylvania, and extirpated in Delaware.
+Nelumbo lutea populations are declining in the U.S. due to habitat destruction.
+It has been listed as threatened or endangered in New Jersey, Michigan, and Pennsylvania, and extirpated in Delaware.
 Their populations have a low level of genetic diversity, showing variation among different populations rather than within populations.

 Range

 The native distribution of the species is Minnesota to Oklahoma, Florida, Mexico, Honduras, and the Caribbean.
-It was apparently distributed northwards in the United States by Native Americans who carried the plant with them as a food source.